Ike Davis: Texas Rangers

 On February 15, 2016, Davis signed a minor league contract with the Texas Rangers.
 Hampered by injuries throughout spring training, Davis was assigned to the Triple-A Round Rock Express to begin the season.
 On June 12, Davis was released from his contract in order to pursue a major league opportunity elsewhere.
 In 39 games with the Express, Davis hit .268/.350/.437 with 4 HR, 25 RBI, and 37 strikeouts.

 New York Yankees

 On June 12, 2016, Davis agreed to a major league contract with the New York Yankees.
-The Yankees depth at first base was very thin, with four first baseman on the disabled list, and middle infielder Rob Refsnyder manning the position at the major league level at the time of his signing.
+The Yankees' depth at first base was very thin, with four first basemen on the disabled list, and middle infielder Rob Refsnyder manning the position at the major league level at the time of his signing.

+Overall, for the Yankees Ike hit .214 with no home runs and 1 RBI in 14 at-bats.
 He was designated for assignment by the Yankees on June 25.
 Two days later, he was outrighted from the 40-man roster to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League.
 On August 10, Davis was released by the organization.